mk-pmb/php-node-dont/README.md

 1. Blog about why you think you deserve to suffer, and why you chose this method.
 2. Consider trying self-flagelation instead.
-3. `cd /var/www/gfmo && npm install --save php-node-dont`
+3. <del>`cd /var/www/gfmo && npm install --save php-node-dont`</del>
-4. Read the source because there's no proper docs.
+4. <del>Read the source because there's no proper docs.</del>
+5. See deprecation notice above and consider using the cgi-emu instead.

 <!--#toc stop="scan" -->